How Exercise Helps Seniors

-The American Academy of Family Physicians lists some of the following as the health benefits of physical activity in adults:
+The American Academy of Family Physicians lists many health benefits of physical activity:

 - Decreased risk of heart disease, stroke other metabolic health problems